Explore Bodega Head on the Sonoma Coast

 Across the bay from Bodega Head, the two-mile-long sandy beach at Doran Regional Park is a popular place for beachcombing, picnicking, building sand castles, flying kites, fishing, and just relaxing.
 The rock jetty at the far end is great for fishing, crabbing, and exploring sea life.
 The popular campground offers both tent and RV sites (although the campsites can be windy at times).

 A bit to the north, Bodega Dunes Campground includes 98 campsites tucked into the protective trees, with hot showers and flush toilets (no hookups).
 The day use area includes an accessible boardwalk out to a classic sandy beach.

 If you're eager to get out on the water, Bodega Bay Kayak rents kayaks and stand-up paddleboards, and offers lessons and customized guided tours.
 For surfers, both Bodega Bay Surf Shack and Northern Light Surf Shop rent a variety of styles of surfboards, as well as wetsuits, skim boards, body boards, and booties.

 And if horseback riding appeals, both Chanslor Stables and Horse N Around Trails Rides offer a variety of guided trail rides (public or private) with breathtaking coastal or hillside views, through sand dunes, or along the beach.

-And when you’re ready to eat, there are many options, from the Boat House, where Captain Rick Powers’ schooner hauls in seafood straight from the water, to Terrapin Creek Café, which earned a Michelin Star for a seasonal menu using the finest, freshest ingredients in inventive pairings, in a casual, neighborly atmosphere.
+And when you're ready to eat, there are many options, from the Boat House, where Captain Rick Powers' schooner hauls in seafood straight from the water, to Terrapin Creek Café, which earned national acclaim for its seasonal menu using the finest, freshest ingredients in inventive pairings, in a casual, neighborly atmosphere.

 In addition to selling fresh seafood, the Fishetarian Fish Market features a menu of fish and chips, clam chowder, grilled fish tacos, and more, with gluten-free and vegetarian options.
 Gourmet au Bay offers waterfront views, a daily menu crafted in a wood-fired oven, and wine tasting flights served on mini-surfboards.